Experience in the Field

 Throughout the course of two semesters students spend one day every week in an organization that provides support to individuals, groups, and communities in acute and long-term crisis.
 During this time, students are exposed to a specific population and organization, plan and design an intervention for the population, and carry it out.
 Students gain hands on experience in working as psychosocial facilitators and coordinators.

 Masters students will be able to gain the field experience in a wide variety of categories, all deeply connected to crisis and trauma.
 Coping with disability, children’s issues, social ventures and policy making, matters of asylum and refugees, violence against women, Israeli-Palestinian relations, and gay rights – all of these are available for students to focus on, gaining both knowledge and the human touch that is essential to understanding – and responding to – the empowerment of our client populations.
-The organizations in the Field Experience work to make themselves and their issues part of the daily discussion in Israeli life, both to benefit vulnerable populations and to increase
+The organizations in the Field Experience work to make themselves and their issues part of the daily discussion in Israeli life, both to benefit vulnerable populations and to increase awareness in the general society.

 The organizations for 2017-2018 :